atkzero/homelab-portfolio/README.md

 - **Last Updated**: 2025-11-11 22:56

 ## Purpose
-This README is for the purpose of explaining all projects within my "homelab" environment and reasoning for it.
-Along with a brief overview of whats to be contained in this repo.
-This homelab portfolio is designed for me to document all projects whether fail or succeed.
-A place for me to document my learning journey and allow others to see.
-This homelab in general is setup for me to have maximum learning, not for anything all too practical.
-To go along with that I also am very interested in self-hosting and becoming digital independent to some extent.
+This repo documents all projects within my homelab environment and the reasoning behind them.
+It serves as both an overview of what's contained here and a running record of my experimentation.

+This homelab portfolio exists primarily as a learning space.
+Projects documented here may succeed, fail, or evolve over time and all of that is fine with me.
+The goal is not to capture perfection, it is to capture the learning process itself and showcase it.
+This will also provide good learning for other people in my current position at the time of writing this.

+The homelab is designed to maximize hands on learning rather than immediate practicality.
+Along this learning journey I will explore a plethora of topics, and already have brushed up on some fun ones.
+A recurring theme you will see throughout my network projects will be self-hosting, working toward a degree of digital independence and "making it harder, for the fun".
+Projects held within here will range from typical projects to obscure, not well documented, projects.

 ## Infrastructure Overview
 - **Host Machines**: